focsiseta/WorkInProgressRefactor/README.md

     Only after that different Material with different Element

- Post-processing
+ Post-processing : Shadow Map

  and other stuff

+# Already Done

+ Directional Light

+ Point Light

+ Local and Global rotations

+# Goal

- I hope to make something more general purpose, not as powerful as unity, but at least something easy to use
+ I hope to make something more general purpose, not as powerful as unity, but at least something easy to use for our uni assignment

  # Problems